thekakamask/RealEstateManager/README.md

 ## ✅ **LAST MAJOR UPDATES Detailed in the UPDATES file**

-- 🧩 Setup of essential dependencies for the project: Jetpack Compose, Room, DataStore, Maps & Location, KSP, and testing tools.
-- 🚀 Updated all project dependencies to latest stable versions (Compose BOM, Room, DataStore, Location, Maps, Testing, KSP).
-- 🎨 Add application logo (vector asset).
-- 🎨 Implement custom Material 3 theme with primary/secondary colors.
-- 🔤 Integrate custom font (Google Fonts) for titles and body text.
-- 🧹 Java-to-Kotlin migration and MVVM structure setup: replaced legacy classes, refactored Utils, and introduced modern architecture base.
+- 🧱 Define core data models and Room entities for real estate properties, photos, and POIs.
+- 🗃️ Setup DAO and relationship mappings.

 ## ❌ **NEXT UPDATES**

-- 🧱 Define core data models and Room entities for real estate properties, photos, and POIs.
 - 🗃️ Setup Room database with DAO and relationship mappings.
 - 🧩 Create repository layer for data access abstraction.